 The focus of the North East and North Cumbria Child Health and Wellbeing Network is to design and deliver joined-up services to provide improved outcomes for children.
 We are proud to be part of a small, but growing piece of work in the North East and North Cumbria that plans to make a real difference to children’s services.

-We believe all children should be given the opportunity to flourish and truly reach their potential, and not be disadvantaged by geography and organisational structures.
+“In the North East and North Cumbria we believe all children and young people should be given the opportunity to flourish and reach their potential, and be advantaged by organisations working together.” – Dr Mike McKean, Network Clinical Lead

 Our initial key objective has been to achieve meaningful and realistic engagement with key stakeholders from across the integrated care system and into our four integrated care partnerships, to design and deliver the best possible services.

-The three residential courses have been attended by health, voluntary sector and local authority leaders working together to define the stakeholders, vision and narrative.
+In the initial stages, health, voluntary sector and local authority leaders working together at three residential courses to define the stakeholders, vision and narrative.

-- Three successful regional events, with between 120 -150 participants each from across the system including heath, local authority, police, voluntary sector, local business, education and research.
-Our first event launched the network, the second event focused on the voice of the child and our final event was chaired by young people themselves with an arts and wellbeing theme, as well as celebrating some of our fantastic innovations in this field.
+Throughout the engagement phase, we held three successful regional events, with between 120 -150 participants each from across the system including heath, local authority, police, voluntary sector, local business, education and research.
+Our first event launched the Network, the second event focused on the Voice of the Child and our final event, Your Voice; Your Network, was chaired by young people themselves with an arts and wellbeing theme, as well as celebrating some of our fantastic innovations in this field.

 Our Next Steps

 The Child Health and Wellbeing Network will: